CiwPython/Ciw/docs/Reference/parameters.rst

 *Required*

 A list of the number of parallel servers at each node.
 If a server schedule is used, the name of the schedule is given instead of a number.
 For more details on server schedules, see :ref:`server-schedule`.
 A value of 'Inf' may be given is infinite servers are required.

 Example::

-    'Number_of_servers': [1, 2, 'Inf', 1, 'my_server_schedule']
+    'Number_of_servers': [1, 2, 'Inf', 1, 'schedule']

 Priority_classes